BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/variables.md

 ---

 ## Variables?
 What are those?
-You can think of variables as boxes that contains a value.
+You can think of variables as boxes that contain a value.
 Variables can store anything you want really, you can store numbers, strings, tables, etc.

 ## Naming variables
 In Lua, variable names can be any non-reserved string of letters, digits, and underscores, but they cannot start with a digit: